MatuaDoc/OnslowCollege.github.io/programming/01-intro.md

 First, let's learn about **variables**.

-A variable is a piece of information, a **value**, that we want to store for safe keeping later on.
-At some later part in the program, we can re-use that value — as part of an equation, an [expression](/programming/glossary#expression), or to show the user.
+{% include shout.html side="right" emote="📦" markdown="A variable is a piece of information, a **value**, that we want to store for safe keeping later on.
+At some later part in the program, we can re-use that value — as part of an equation, an [expression](/programming/glossary#expression), or to show the user." %}

 To create a variable, write the name that you would like to store the value in, an equals sign, and then the value.